 Fansipan (Phan Xi Pang) Mountain – near Sapa

 Standing at 10,325.7 ft (3,147.3 m), Fansipan is the tallest mountain in Vietnam and the Indochinese Peninsula.
 As the highest peak in the region, Fansipan has gained the nickname the ‘Roof of Indochina’.
 Strenuous and steep, the trek to the summit can take days, although an alternate route exists, using a cable car to take visitors to the top.
-The History Formed between the …
+History Formed between the …

 Sapa, Vietnam